hg2006/A-simple-assembler/README.md

 Please refer to [Q8:Assembler](https://github.com/hg2006/Primpl-Assembler-W23-CS-146/issues/1#issue-1687729289) for further details and restrictions on the use of psymbols in A-PRIMPL.

 ## An Example Program in A-PRIMPL and PRIMPL
+This A-PRIMPL program below calculates and prints the powers of 2, from 1 to 10: